rob4lderman/notes-and-cheatsheets/linear-algebra.md

       = [ w.x ]
         [ w.y ]

-Matrix-vector multiplication: Multiplies each component of w (w.x, w.y), by the column vectors of A (v1, v2).
+Matrix-vector multiplication: Multiplies each coordinate of w (w.x, w.y), by the column vectors of A (v1, v2).

     A * w = b